Motivation (horse)

 Motivation (計惑) (foaled August 5, 1987 in Argentina) was a Thoroughbred racehorse best known for winning the 1993 Hong Kong Invitational Cup.
-Bred by Adolfo J. Bullrich, he was sired by Egg Toss, a son of the U.S. Racing Hall of Fame inductee, Buckpasser.
+Bred by Pedro Blaquier, he was sired by Egg Toss, a son of the U.S. Racing Hall of Fame inductee, Buckpasser.
 Out of the mare Frau Lamanche, the colt was first named "Freak Toss."
-Purchased by Hong Kong shipping tycoon Hui Sai Fun, he raced the United Kingdom from August 1990 through June 1991 where in 10 starts he compiled a record of 1-2-1.
+Purchased by Hong Kong shipping tycoon Hui Sai Fun, he raced in the United Kingdom from August 1990 through June 1991 where in 10 starts he compiled a record of 1-2-1.

 Brought to Hong Kong, he was renamed Motivation.
 Under trainer John Moore, he won five of eleven races, most notably capturing the prestigious Hong Kong Invitational Cup in 1993.